astropy/astropy/docs/io/votable/index.rst

 The current implementation prevents client code from injecting into VOTables strings that are not Mivot serializations.

-MivotBlock implementation :
+MivotBlock implementation:

-- Mivot blocks are handled by the MivotBlock class in tree.py.
+- Mivot blocks are handled by the :class:`astropy.io.votable.tree.MivotBlock` class.
 - A MivotBlock instance can only be carried by a resource with “type=meta”.
 - This instance holds the XML mapping block as a string.
 - MivotBlock objects are instanced by the Resource parser.